Healing & Wellness

 FREEDOM FROM FEAR

-• You have a beautiful life ahead of you, it is not to be defined by sick minds.
+• You have a beautiful life ahead of you; do not let someone else define it.

 • Get help.
 Reach out, if there are people taunting or threatening you.
 People who threaten you are cowards who feed on your fear.
 The moment you break free of that fear, the perpetrator loses their control over you.